plgstalter/combinatorial_optimization/README.md

 	python fast_generators n m graph

+	python fast_generators n m std

-The graphs will be stored in the file `include/test_graphs.hpp`, directly readable `C++` code.
-Then, run
+The graphs will be stored in the file `include/test_graphs.hpp` and `include/test_std_graphs.hpp`, directly readable `C++` code.

-It can also creates files for other data structures (`std_graph` and `fibo` (fibonnaci Heaps)).
-Though Dijkstra has not yet been implemented for these structures ... stay tuned 😊.
+For now, the algorithm runs on these two data structures.
+Fibonacci heap support is in the books.

 ### Running Dijkstra